TheSiteDoctor/note-to-recruiters/README.md

 # About the Akkroo Note To Recruiters

-This **Note to Recruiters Policy** was created to help recruiters wishing to establish a working relationship with us to build to understand a little more about our neds, and help us reduce the overheads of managing the administriative side of recruitment.
+This **Note to Recruiters** is here to help recruiters wishing to establish a working relationship with us to understand a little more about our needs, and help us with managing the administriative side of running our recruitment process.

 This stems from two issues: